JCSheeron/AS_305841_E00002/305841_E00002_AM_0/Logical/Libraries/McAxis/McAxis.typ

 	McAdvBrCamDwellParType : STRUCT
+		LeadIn : McAdvBrCamTransLeadInOutParType; (*Parameters for lead-in movement*) LeadOut : McAdvBrCamTransLeadInOutParType; (*Parameters for lead-out movement*) LeadInAlternativeValueSource : McAltValueSrcEnum; (*If used, defines the alternative source of LeadIn command triggered when ParID value changes from zero to non-zero value*)
+		LeadOutAlternativeValueSource : McAltValueSrcEnum; (*If used, defines the alternative source of LeadOut command triggered when ParID value changes from zero to non-zero value*)
-		LeadIn : McAdvBrCamTransLeadInOutParType; (*Parameters for lead-in movement*) LeadOut : McAdvBrCamTransLeadInOutParType; (*Parameters for lead-out movement*) MasterValueSource : McValueSrcEnum; (*Defines the source of the master axis position to be used*) MasterMaxVelocity : REAL; (*Maximum velocity of the master axis [Measurement units of master/s]*) Jerk : REAL; (*Maximum jerk of the slave axis [Measurement units of slave/s�]*)
+		MasterValueSource : McValueSrcEnum; (*Defines the source of the master axis position to be used*) MasterMaxVelocity : REAL; (*Maximum velocity of the master axis [Measurement units of master/s]*) Jerk : REAL; (*Maximum jerk of the slave axis [Measurement units of slave/s�]*)